Service Charge Policy

 10. Equality and Diversity

-10.1 In line with the Trust’s Equality and Diversity commitments and its Single Equality Strategy, all leaseholders and all tenants will be treated fairly, equally and with respect regardless of their gender, race, age, disability, faith, marital status or sexual orientation.
+10.1 In line with the Trust’s Equality and Diversity policy,, our leaseholders and tenants will be treated fairly and equitably without discrimination or prejudice regardless of their age, disability, gender reassignment, marital status, race, faith, gender, sexual orientation or pregnancy/maternity.

-10.2 If a leaseholder or a tenant wishes to receive information in a different format, e.g. large print or on audio tape, or requires information in an alternative language or the services of a translator, this can be provided as long as the cost is reasonable.
+10.2 If a leaseholder or a tenant wishes to receive information in a different format, e.g. large print or as a recording, or requires information in an alternative language or the services of a translator, this can be provided as long as the cost is reasonable.

 11. Value for Money

 11.1 The Trust will benchmark performance against similar organisations to monitor quality, performance and cost effectiveness.
 It will also strive to deliver best practice and achieve top quartile performance.

 12.1 The Trust will consult with tenants and leaseholders about the development of service charge practices which affect them.

 12.2 The Trust will follow statutory Major Works (S.20) consultation procedures where required.

 13.1 The Service Charge team is responsible for ensuring the implementation and operation of this policy.